Calasiao: Etymology

-The name Calasiao was derived from the native word Kalasian, which means "a place where lightning frequently occurs", from the root word lasi, meaning "lightning".
+The name Calasiao was derived from the root word lasi, meaning "lightning".
+Building on this root is the Pangasinense word Kalasian, which means "a place where lightning frequently occurs".
 Upon the arrival of the Spaniards, they called the place "Lugar de Rayos", a literal Spanish translation of the word Kalasian.
 It was named as such because it is said that Calasiao back in the day was always frequented by this natural phenomenon.

 History

-The indigenous people of Calasiao are descended from the Austronesian-speaking people who settled in the Malay archipelago at least 5,000 years ago.
+The indigenous people of Calasiao are descended from the Austronesian-speaking people who settled into the Philippines from Taiwan 5,000 years ago.
 Calasiao was settled by a Pangasinan speaking people whose language belongs to the Malayo-Polynesian branch of the Austronesian languages family.

 In 1571, the Spanish conquest of Pangasinan began.
-The Spanish conquistadors were accompanied by Roman Catholic missionaries who introduced Roman Catholicism to the indigenous peoples of Pangasinan.
+The Spanish conquistadores were accompanied by Roman Catholic missionaries who introduced Roman Catholicism to the indigenous peoples of Pangasinan.
+The town of Calasiao became part of the Pangasinan encomendia of Labaya, designated as belonging to the King of Spain, Juan Ximenez del Opaline, and a son of Alonso Hernandez de Sandoval for whom tributes were collected.

 In the 16th century, Dominican friars, who were settling at Gabon, were driven out because of the continuing unrest in the town.
 The formation of the new Calasiao however was not immediately welcomed by its native inhabitants.

-Hence in 1660, when the call for the Malong Rebellion came, the citizens picked up their weapons and joined in the fight against the Spanish rule.
-The citizens were also one of the first people to answer the call for rebellion of Juan de la Cruz Palaris of Binalatongan (now San Carlos City), which succeeded in driving the Spanish rulers and friars out of the boundaries.
-The town of Calasiao became part of the Pangasinan encomendia of Labaya, designated as belonging to the King of Spain, Juan Ximenez del opaline, and a son of Alonso Hernandez de Sandoval for whom tributes were collected.
+Hence in 1660, when the call for the Malong Rebellion came, the citizens picked up their weapons and joined the fight against the Spanish rule.
+The citizens were also one of the first people to answer the call by Juan de la Cruz Palaris of Binalatongan (now San Carlos City) to rebel, which succeeded in driving the Spanish civil and ecclesiastical authorities out of the vicinity.

-Today, Calasiao is rapidly expanding town.
-It may soon become a city or join with Dagupan and San Carlos City to be a metropolis.
-Yet many people from Calasiao have emigrated to other parts of the Philippines, the United States and other countries to seek better opportunities.

 Geography

+Calasiao is situated 18.15 km from the provincial capital Lingayen, and 213.71 km from the country's capital city of Manila.

 Barangays

 Calasiao is politically subdivided into 24 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.